 I recently wrote about why I would not wait to start getting both the personal and business versions of the American Airlines Citi and US Airways Barclay’s cards, and I hope a few of you did just that before the US Airways “Chairman’s” offer was pulled.
 We don’t know what the rewards credit card situation will look like for the “new” American Airlines, but we do know it won’t consist of the four separate cards we have available right now.
 If history plays out as usual, it will probably take quite a while for the US Airways cards to go away, but anything is possible.
 It is also possible that the issuing bank will change before the card goes away (such as with AirTran moving from Barclay’s to Chase).

 Bottom line, now that the merger has been officially announced, I want to re-emphasize that it doesn’t make sense to wait to get any of the cards just for the sake of waiting.
-If now isn’t a good time for you to do a churn, then don’t worry too much about it, but otherwise I wouldn’t delay just for the heck of it…especially since the US Airways card has historically been “churnable”, so you may still be able to have a couple attempts at it before it does its final disappearing act.
+If now isn’t a good time for you to apply, then don’t worry too much about it, but otherwise I wouldn’t delay just for the heck of it…especially since the US Airways card has historically been “churnable”, so you may still be able to have a couple attempts at it before it does its final disappearing act.